Fascia Fluency is an evidence-based, trauma informed approach to massage therapy, that works with the body’s intelligence.

 Knowledge is power

-Clients often seek massage therapy to alleviate stress, but with the increasing number of clients looking for pain relief, therapists must understand how trauma manifests and shows up in the massage room.
-Over time old injuries can lead to chronic pain for many people.
+Clients often seek massage therapy to alleviate stress, but with the increasing number of clients looking for pain relief, therapists must understand how stress and trauma manifests in the body; and how to release it.
+Over time old injuries can lead to chronic pain later on in life.

 Understanding adaptations allows us to strategically assist clients by restoring scared tissue and restrictions into functional tissue.
 This helps reintegrate the tissue back into the neural network of the fascial system, which thereby helps the body’s function of homeostasis.